HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-With `modulepreload`, we see a staggering 6 hints at the 75th percentile, and _14_ at the 90th percentile.
+With `modulepreload`, we see a staggering 6 hints at the 75th percentile, and 14 at the 90th percentile!
 This suggests that, while pages using one or more `modulepreload` hints at upper percentiles are shipping untransformed ES6 modules directly to the browser, the need for so many resource hints suggests an overreliance on JavaScript at the upper range.

 Resource hints are great tools for optimizing how we load resources in the browser, but if there's one piece of advice you can heed when using them, it's to use them sparingly, and for resources that may not be initially discoverable; for example, a JavaScript file initially loaded in the DOM that requests another one.
-Rather than preloading loads of scripts, try to whittle down the _amount_ of JavaScript you're shipping, as that will lead to a better user experience rather than preloading gobs of it.
+Rather than preloading loads of scripts, try to whittle down the amount of JavaScript you're shipping, as that will lead to a better user experience rather than preloading gobs of it.

 ### JavaScript in the `<head>`